19hours/sg-statutes/Acts/Public Utilities Act.md

 (d) to repair any damage caused by such entry, inspection or removal.

+[Act 9 of 2012 wef 01/09/2012]

-(2) The Board may by its employees at all reasonable hours in the day enter upon or pass through any premises into, through, by, along or under which any of its mains, pipes or other works or any main, pipe or work connected therewith passes or is located —
+(2) The Board may by its employees, agents or contractors, at all reasonable hours in the day or night, or at such other time as may be agreed with the owner or occupier of the premises, enter upon or pass through any premises into, through, by, along or under which any of its mains, pipes or other works or any main, pipe or work connected therewith passes or is located —

 (a) to inspect and, if necessary, to repair, alter, take up, relay, rearrange or otherwise deal with them as the circumstances may require; and

 (b) to repair any damage caused by such entry or anything done under paragraph (a).

+[Act 9 of 2012 wef 01/09/2012]

 (3) The Board shall not be liable to pay any person any fee, charge or expense or to any legal proceedings or molestation on account of such entry or of anything done to the premises under this section.